All posts

 Does the US-Brazil FATCA IGA substitute for a tax treaty?

-No. The FATCA Intergovernmental Agreement is an information-exchange mechanism, not a tax agreement.
-It governs the reporting of financial account information between the two countries but does not provide any relief from double taxation, reduce withholding rates, establish tie-breaker rules, or create a mutual agreement procedure.
-A Brazilian founder's US bank account information is shared with the Receita Federal under FATCA, but this does not reduce the founder's tax obligations in either country.
+No. FATCA is an information-exchange mechanism.
+It governs reporting of financial account information between the two countries but provides zero relief from double taxation.
+No reduced withholding, no tie-breaker rules, no mutual agreement procedure.
+Your US bank account information gets shared with the Receita Federal, but your tax obligations don't change.

 Can Carnê-Leão be avoided by not distributing LLC income?

-For the Receita Federal, the tax obligation on foreign-source income arises when the income is "available" to the Brazilian resident — not only when it is distributed.
-A single-member LLC where the founder controls all distributions and can access the funds at any time creates a strong argument that the income is available when earned.
-The Receita Federal has taken the position in rulings (Soluções de Consulta) that income from a foreign entity controlled by a Brazilian resident is taxable when credited or made available, regardless of whether a formal distribution occurs.
-Deferring distributions without changing the underlying control structure does not eliminate the Carnê-Leão obligation.
+The Receita Federal's position is that the tax obligation arises when income is "available" to you, not when distributed.
+A single-member LLC where you control distributions and can access funds at any time?
+The income is available when earned.
+The Receita Federal has said this explicitly in rulings (Soluções de Consulta): income from a foreign entity you control is taxable when credited or made available, regardless of formal distribution.
+Leaving money in the LLC's bank account doesn't eliminate the Carnê-Leão obligation.

 Is there a minimum threshold for Carnê-Leão?

-The Carnê-Leão obligation applies to any month in which foreign-source income exceeds the first bracket of the IRPF table (currently R$2,259.20/month).
-Below this threshold, the tax rate is 0% — no payment is due, but the income is still reported on the annual IRPF declaration.
-There is no exemption from the reporting obligation itself.
+Carnê-Leão applies to any month where foreign-source income exceeds R$2,259.20 (the first IRPF bracket).
+Below that, the tax rate is 0% and no payment is due.
+But you still report it on the annual IRPF declaration.
+There's no exemption from reporting itself.

 What happens if a Brazilian founder has been paying US tax but not filing Carnê-Leão?

-The founder has been accumulating Brazilian tax debt.
-Each month of unpaid Carnê-Leão accrues its own penalty (0.33%/day up to 20%) and interest (SELIC rate + 1% in the payment month).
-The founder can voluntarily regularize by filing the overdue Carnê-Leão payments through the e-CAC system, paying the tax plus penalties and interest.
-The foreign tax credit for US taxes already paid can be claimed on the annual IRPF declaration to reduce the net Brazilian liability — but the penalties and interest on the late Carnê-Leão payments themselves are not reduced by the foreign tax credit.
+You've been accumulating Brazilian tax debt.
+Each missed month accrues its own penalty (0.33%/day up to 20%) and interest (SELIC + 1%).
+You can voluntarily regularize through e-CAC by paying the overdue amounts plus penalties and interest.
+The foreign tax credit for US taxes already paid reduces the net Brazilian liability on the annual IRPF.
+But the penalties and interest on late Carnê-Leão payments are not reduced by the credit.
+You owe those regardless.

 Do Brazilian founders need both a Brazilian and a US tax advisor?

-A Brazilian founder with a US LLC operates under two independent tax systems with no treaty coordination.
-The IRS filing requirements (Form 1040-NR, Form 5472, pro forma Form 1120, potential Form 8833) are US-specific.
-The Receita Federal requirements (Carnê-Leão, IRPF declaration, foreign asset reporting) and BACEN requirements (CBE) are Brazil-specific.
-Each country's rules require knowledge of that country's tax code, filing systems, and administrative practices.
-A single advisor familiar with both systems can handle both — but a founder relying solely on a US-based CPA or solely on a Brazilian contador faces blind spots in the other jurisdiction.
-The tax residency determination process is a starting point for mapping which jurisdiction's rules apply.
+Two independent tax systems, no treaty coordination.
+The IRS wants Form 1040-NR, Form 5472, pro forma 1120, potentially Form 8833.
+The Receita Federal wants Carnê-Leão, IRPF, foreign asset reporting.
+BACEN wants the CBE.
+Each requires knowledge of that country's tax code and filing systems.
+A single advisor who knows both can handle it.
+A founder relying only on a US CPA or only on a Brazilian contador will have blind spots.
+The tax residency determination process is a starting point for mapping which rules apply to you.

 Key takeaways

-• Brazil and the United States have no income tax treaty.
-No reduced withholding rates, no tie-breaker provisions, no mutual agreement procedure.
-The FATCA IGA covers information exchange only.
+• Brazil and the US have no income tax treaty.
+No reduced withholding, no tie-breaker provisions, no mutual agreement procedure.
+FATCA covers information exchange only.

-• The Receita Federal taxes Brazilian residents on worldwide income at rates from 7.5% to 27.5%.
-US LLC income is classified as foreign-source rendimentos tributáveis.
+• The Receita Federal taxes worldwide income at 7.5% to 27.5%.
+US LLC income is foreign-source rendimentos tributáveis.

-• Carnê-Leão is a monthly tax payment obligation on foreign-source income, due by the last business day of the following month.
-Late payment accrues 0.33%/day penalty (up to 20%) plus SELIC interest.
+• Carnê-Leão is monthly, due by the last business day of the following month.
+Late payment: 0.33%/day penalty (up to 20%) plus SELIC interest.

-• Brazil's unilateral foreign tax credit (Lei 4.506/64) allows offsetting US taxes paid against Brazilian IRPF, limited to the Brazilian tax that would apply to the same income.
-The credit does not require a treaty.
+• Brazil's unilateral foreign tax credit (Lei 4.506/64) offsets US taxes against IRPF, capped at the Brazilian tax on the same income.
+No treaty required.

-• Form 5472 and the IRPF Bens e Direitos schedule require disclosure of the same transactions — capital contributions, distributions, loans, and payments between the founder and the LLC.
+• Form 5472 and the IRPF Bens e Direitos schedule require disclosure of the same transactions — capital contributions, distributions, loans, payments.

-• The combined effective tax rate for a Brazilian founder with a US LLC ranges from approximately 21% to 30%, depending on income level, ECI determination, and whether the foreign tax credit fully offsets.
-The rate can exceed 30% if US state taxes apply or income category mismatches prevent full credit utilization.
+• Combined effective rate: 21% to 30%, depending on income level, ECI determination, and credit utilization.
+Can exceed 30% with US state taxes or income category mismatches.

 References